 Whether you have had one drink or several, if Michigan law enforcement pulls you over, it could have serious consequences.
-At Gormley and Johnson Law Offices, PLC, our experience investigating drunk driving charges often helps us identify the appropriate defense strategy to present in court.
+At Gormley Law Offices, PLC, our experience investigating drunk driving charges often helps us identify the appropriate defense strategy to present in court.

 According to The Office of Secretary of State Jocelyn Benson, there are several possible impaired driving charges that you may face, depending on your blood alcohol content or the presence of other substances in your system and other factors: